baleashvar/Wings1-buy-and-sell-product/readme.md

 ## 📚 Usage

-With your server up and running, explore these endpoints to interact with the application:
+Explore the available endpoints to interact with the application:

+- **GET /sellProduct**
-- GET /sellProduct: Retrieve a comprehensive list of all transactions from the sellbuys collection.
+  - Retrieve a comprehensive list of all transactions from the sellbuys collection.
-Query Parameters:
+  - Query Parameters:
-sortBy: Organize your data by lowerSoldPrice or higherSoldPrice.
+    - sortBy: Organize your data by lowerSoldPrice or higherSoldPrice.
-Sample Requests:
+  - Sample Requests:
-/sellProduct
-/sellProduct?sortBy=lowerSoldPrice
-/sellProduct?sortBy=higherSoldPrice
+    - `/sellProduct`
+    - `/sellProduct?sortBy=lowerSoldPrice`
+    - `/sellProduct?sortBy=higherSoldPrice`
+- **POST /sellProduct**

-- POST /sellProduct: Commit new transaction data to the sellbuys collection.
+  - Commit new transaction data to the sellbuys collection.
-Sample Request Body:
+  - Sample Request Body: JSON
-JSON

-{
-  "productName": "Table",
-  "costPrice": 1000,
+    ```json
-  "soldPrice": 1500
+    { "productName": "Table", "costPrice": 1000, "soldPrice": 1500 }
-}
-AI-generated code.
-Review and use carefully.
-More info on FAQ.
+    ```
+- **PATCH /sellProduct/:**

-- PATCH /sellProduct/<id>: Update existing transaction details in the sellbuys collection.
+  - Update existing transaction details in the sellbuys collection.
-Sample Request Body:
+  - Sample Request Body: JSON
-JSON

-{
+    ```json
-  "soldPrice": 2000
+    { "soldPrice": 2000 }
-}
+    ```
+- **DELETE /sellProduct/:**

-- DELETE /sellProduct/<id>: Remove transaction records using their unique identifier.
+  - Remove transaction records using their unique identifier.
 ## 🛠 Dependencies
 Equip your app with these powerful tools: